 Moka pots produce coffee similar to brewing espresso.
 As a result, it offers a more concentrated brew than a French press delivers.

 Moka pot coffee has a rich, thick, and heavy mouthfeel and works great with cream or milk.
 Meanwhile, French press coffee takes much of its flavor from the beans’ oils.
 Thus, it has an oily and bold taste yet is less overpowering than a Moka pot coffee.

 Add hot water to the bottom chamber to brew a perfect cup using a Moka pot.

 Pour water until it is just touching the bottom of the valve.
 Too much pressure will build up if you fill water past the safety valve.
 This process will result in bitter coffee.

 Next, fill the filter basket with coffee grounds until level.
 Avoid tamping the coffee too much.
 Then, drop it into the bottom of the chamber.

-Afterward, screw the upper chamber and put the fully assembled pot onto your stove.
-Again, opt for a finer coffee grind than you would use for a pour-over, but not as fine as espresso to prevent over-extraction.
+Afterward, screw the upper chamber on and put the fully assembled pot on your stove.
+Again, opt for a finer coffee grind than you would for a pour-over, but not as fine as espresso to prevent over-extraction.

 Tips When Brewing With a French Press